Masrafe-Siam/API_DOC_AI_AGENT/README.md

 --chunking the document into samller group

+### Step 2 : Embedding & Storage

 --used Embedding Model SentenceTransformer (e.g., all-MiniLM-L6-v2)

 --store those chunks into the Vector Database (used ChromaDB)

+### Step 3 : Q&A Loop

 --local llm model for question and answer season (used ollama)

 --in old arch there is also openai llm model but needed gpt-4o for that

 --streamlit for web ui interaction

+1.Accept natural language question from user

+2.Embed the question and perform semantic search in the vector DB

+3.Retrieve top-k relevant documentation chunks

+4.Construct a prompt with user question + retrieved context

+5.Send prompt to LLM and return answer

+# ✨ Example Queries

+--How do I authenticate API requests?

+--What parameters are needed for the create_charge endpoint?

+--Is rate limiting applied per user or per account?

 # 🧩 Design Choices